chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Service financial management ITIL 4 Practice Guide.md

 Financial management in organizations is usually supported by specialized roles and organizational structures, such as finance, accounting, and financial analysis teams and structures.
 However, these teams are often focused on tax accounting, financial accounting, and compliance rather than on supporting the effective management of digital products and services.
 Teams that are involved in digital product and service management are likely to lack expertise in financial and commercial matters.
 This inconsistency in management focus and expertise is closely connected to the role of digital and IT in the organization.

+Examples:
-<table><tbody><tr><td><p><strong>Examples:</strong></p></td></tr><tr><td><ul><li>In organizations where digital technology is treated as a minor supporting resource, the service financial management of this resource is the responsibility of the digital and IT team (or department).
-Details of the management of digital and IT product and service accounts are of low importance to the organization, as long as the total cost of the organization’s IT remains within the agreed budget.</li></ul><ul><li>Management decisions that may benefit from financial information about digital products and services reside within the digital and IT team.
+* In organizations where digital technology is treated as a minor supporting resource, the service financial management of this resource is the responsibility of the digital and IT team (or department).
+Details of the management of digital and IT product and service accounts are of low importance to the organization, as long as the total cost of the organization’s IT remains within the agreed budget.
+* Management decisions that may benefit from financial information about digital products and services reside within the digital and IT team.
 This typically results in a rudimentary service financial management practice for digital products and services; the key roles of the practice are performed by the executive IT manager and their management team.</li></ul><ul><li>In the age of business digitization and organizational digital transformation, organizations are realizing the ineffectiveness of this approach.
-The role of the service financial management practice for digital products and services is changing.</li></ul><ul><li>In digital organizations where the role of digital technology in the business is seen as core, the importance of digital products and services is much higher, as are the IT costs in the organization’s budget.
+The role of the service financial management practice for digital products and services is changing.
+* In digital organizations where the role of digital technology in the business is seen as core, the importance of digital products and services is much higher, as are the IT costs in the organization’s budget.
 In these organizations, decision-making at strategic and tactical levels relies on detailed and reliable financial information about digital products and services.
-As a result, the practice is supported by dedicated staff, tools, and management efforts.</li></ul></td></tr></tbody></table>
+As a result, the practice is supported by dedicated staff, tools, and management efforts.

 The two example scenarios are extremes, and most organizations are somewhere in between.
 Either way, it is important to combine expertise in two areas:
 * product and service management, with a particular focus on the following practices: